LostTrackpad/beatrun-base/README.md

 Parkour gamemode for _Garry's Mod_, modified for use as a gamemode base.

+[!NOTE] This version has exactly 0 modules in total and 0 superfluous functionality as a gamemode base (course functionality and builtin gamemodes).

 _Wanna play Beatrun?
 Check [this](https://github.com/JonnyBro/beatrun) version of Beatrun out instead._

 **NOT SUPPORTED ON THE BEATRUN.RU DISCORD.
 DO NOT ASK FOR HELP THERE.**